VIP Calculator

 Limitations of BMI

-BMI serves as a convenient screening metric but has important limitations that healthcare providers recognize.
-The calculation does not differentiate between muscle mass, bone density, and fat distribution.
-An athlete with significant muscle development may show a higher BMI despite lower body fat percentage.
+BMI does not differentiate between muscle mass, bone density, and fat distribution.
+An athlete with significant muscle development may show a high BMI despite low body fat.
 Genetic factors, age-related changes, and individual metabolic variations all affect how BMI relates to actual health status.
-Therefore, BMI should never be used in isolation as a diagnostic tool and is best interpreted alongside other health measurements and clinical assessment.
+The Ponderal Index, Waist-to-Height Ratio, and estimated body fat percentage — all calculated by this tool — together provide a more complete assessment than BMI alone.

 BMI Prime